mcqua007/quantdom/docs.md

 <a name="Quantdom+val"></a>

 ### quantdom.val([newValue]) ⇒ <code>\*</code>
-gets a value of first html element or sets a new value of all htmlElements
+gets a value of first html element or sets a new value of all HTML Elements

 **Kind**: instance method of [<code>Quantdom</code>](#Quantdom)
 **Returns**: <code>\*</code> - value of first occurence of element